 Common mistakes parents make

-- Sneaking out to avoid tears — short-term wins, breaks trust over weeks; child becomes hypervigilant about your leaving
+- Sneaking out to avoid tears.
+Wins in the short term, breaks trust over weeks; the child becomes hypervigilant about your leaving.

-- Long, drawn-out goodbyes — 5+ minutes of "one more hug" gives the cortisol time to peak and signals that you're unsure too
+- Long, drawn-out goodbyes.
+Five-plus minutes of "one more hug" gives the cortisol time to peak and signals that you're unsure too.

-- Coming back after leaving because of crying — teaches that crying brings you back; intensifies future drop-offs
+- Coming back after leaving because of crying.
+Teaches that crying brings you back, and intensifies future drop-offs.

-- Skipping daycare on hard days — breaks the rhythm and resets adjustment; a hard day usually predicts an easier next day, not a worse one
+- Skipping daycare on hard days.
+Breaks the rhythm and resets adjustment; a hard day usually predicts an easier next one, not a worse one.

 When to seek professional help